priyankitanandi/FIFA-Soccer-Data-Analysis/README.md

 # FIFA-Soccer-Data-Analysis
-A simple data analysis project using python from the UCSanDiegoX: DSE200x course
+A simple data analysis project using python as part of the UCSanDiegoX: DSE200x course assignments.